You can get from Barcelona to Rome by train, bus or flight.

 These are the most popular departure and arrival points from Barcelona to Rome:

 Omio works with many trusted partners that can help you travel the best way from Barcelona to Rome:

 Yes, there are direct routes from Barcelona to Rome with the following travel companies:

 Direct services to Rome tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your journey.

-When planning your trip from Barcelona to Rome, it’s good to keep in mind what tickets to book and their prices in the next 7 days:
+Before traveling from Barcelona to Rome, it’s good to know what ticket you can book and how much it will cost in the next 7 days:

-However, we recommend buying tickets from Barcelona to Rome online a few months in advance to get the best deals and save money on your upcoming journey.
+But we recommend booking Barcelona to Rome tickets online a few months before your planned travel date to score the best deals and save money on your trip.

 Here are some other resources that might have the information you need